 Cook all the courgettes and serve straight away with wedges of lemon.

-Posted in Appetiser, Side Dishes, Starter, Uncategorized
+Posted in Uncategorized, Side Dishes, Starter, Appetiser

 Each year, around the time of my birthday, I wander up the road to the gates of Greenwich Park.
 From that vantage point I can watch thousands of not so lonely long distance runners set off on the London Marathon.
 It is fun, for a while.
 Then I can stroll back home and watch the rest on the television, or sit down with the newspaper.
 What has this to do with food?
 Well, the night before a marathon pasta meals are usually the thing.
 It is so called ‘carb-loading’.
 This is fine, but a long distance runner (over 90 minutes) also needs to add the protein in order to feed the muscles.
 Far more important, however, is that the other people eating with you need to enjoy the meal too.
 So here it is, a classic carbonara – balancing carbohydrates and protein.
 There are two ways of cooking this, the one that follows is the ‘in the pan method’.
 I will put the other one on here (Zabaione method) for those who like a bit more of a challenge.